Ned Franklin Garver

 - Born December 25, 1925 in Ney, OH USA

-Despite being saddled with pitching for bad ballclubs for much of his 14-year major league career, Ned Garver won 10 or more games eight times, a notable achievement for any hurler.
-However, his main claim to fame was going down in history as the hapless St. Louis Browns' last 20-game winner, and the only 20-game winner for a team losing 100 games.
+Despite being saddled with pitching for bad ball clubs almost his entire 14-year major league career, Ned Garver won 10 or more games eight times, a notable achievement for any hurler.
+However, his main claim to fame was being recorded as the hapless St. Louis Browns' last 20-game winner, and the only 20-game winner for a team losing 100 games.

 Garver pitched professionally for 18 years (1944-1961), 14 in the majors (1948-1961) and four in the minors (1944-1947).
 Garver was born on Christmas Day, 1925, in Ney, OH.
 He graduated from High School in 1943 at age 17, married Dorothy Louis Sims on June 4, 1943 and entered the U.S. Armed Forces during World War II.